theforeman/foreman-installer-modulesync/README.md

 ### Setup

-Ensure that a GPG key is configured for signing:
+Ensure Git knows which GPG key to use for signing.
+You can set the key globally with:

 ```
 git config --global user.signingkey <YOUR_PUB_KEY>